vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 {% endhighlight %}

 It takes an integer as parameter:

 1.   if it's 0, then the factorial is 1
 2.   otherwise we should recur on n-1.
 Unfortunately, we cannot.
 We don't have a name to refer to itself.
 Good place  for our placeholder, isn't it?

-For the moment, this function is able to compute the factorial of 0.
-What we do want to do is pass to it the recursive step to execute.
+For the moment, this function is able to compute the factorial of 0 only.
+What we do want to do is to pass to it the recursive step to execute.

 But how can we assign a name to the next recursive step?
 By wrapping everything in a new function.